mygainwell/.github/profile/README.md

 # ⚠️ Please Read below

  - 🛑 If you are a Visual Studio Enterprise user, please update your profile with email associated with your visual studio account
- - 🛑 Please enable SSO, we will require SSO for everyone by __May 16th 2022__ .
+ - 🛑 Please enable [SSO](https://github.com/orgs/mygainwell/sso) , we will require SSO for everyone by __May 16th 2022__ .
 If SSO is not enabled, your account will be removed from GitHub

 <!--